ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    * Add failure handling process for rpc error.

-   * Clarify the relationship between root events and root cause.
+   * Clarify the relationship between events and cause.

    * Clarify synchronous nature of these RPCs.